The day trading vs gambling comparison is often made by people who misunderstand the fundamental nature of the two activities.

 Similarities Between Gambling and Trading

-Now that we’re clear about what we’re talking about, let’s take a look at why people may be inclined to answer “yes” to our initial question: is trading gambling?
+With that clarification, let’s take a look at why people may be inclined to answer “yes” to our initial question: is trading gambling?

 People even use similar terms such as “hedging bets,” “unlucky,” “bad bet,” “smart bet,” and “playing the odds” to describe trading activities.
 That’s why it’s important to clarify as much as possible.

-• The risk is real: in trading and gambling, you can lose money or make it.
+- The risk is real: In trading and gambling, you can lose money or make it.
 There are no guarantees.
 When you execute a trade or place a bet, you accept full responsibility for the outcome.
-However, professional traders mitigate as much risk as possible with their risk management matrix.
+However, professional traders mitigate as much risk as possible with their risk management strategies.

-In reality, much of the similarities can also be said about trading and many other professions and activities.
+In reality, many of the similarities can also be said about trading and many other professions and activities.
 They are real, but they are also not very specific.

-Why Short-Term Trading Is Not Comparable to Gambling
+Why Day Trading Is Not Comparable to Gambling

-As mentioned earlier, gambling is usually based on structured games with uncertain outcomes.
-Gambling is designed to stimulate excitement and resist any attempt to improve outcomes through skill.
+Gambling is usually based on structured games with uncertain outcomes.
+It’s designed to stimulate excitement and resist any attempt to improve outcomes through skill.

-Of course, short-term trading is not fully predictable, because it’s based on a complex web of factors such as human psychology, geopolitics, supply chains, climate, and innovation.
+Of course, day trading is not fully predictable, because it’s based on a complex web of factors, such as human psychology, geopolitics, supply chains, climate, and innovation.
 That said, skill and tangible value are rewarded.

 Markets also rely on regulators to ensure anyone rigging the game is held accountable.
 By contrast, a casino’s right to rig games in its favor is a fundamental premise of what makes the business viable.